0xMiden/miden-faucet/bin/faucet/README.md

 # Miden faucet

-This crate contains a binary for running a Miden rollup faucet.
+This crate contains a binary for running a Miden testnet faucet.

 ## Running the faucet